GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 }
 ```

-Now the `map` is populated with content that we haven't seen before, so we need to add of these `id`s to the table.
+Now all of the `map` entries need to be added to the table:

 ```swift
 queue.inDatabase { db in